pingcap/docs/tiup/tiup-component-cluster-meta-backup.md

 # tiup cluster meta backup

-If the TiUP meta file which is required for the operation and maintenance is lost, you cannot continue to use TiUP to manage the cluster.
-You can use the `tiup cluster meta backup` command to back up the TiUP meta file regularly.
+The TiUP meta file is used for cluster operation and maintenance (OM).
+If this file is lost, you cannot use TiUP to manage the cluster.
+To avoid this situation, you can use the `tiup cluster meta backup` command to back up the TiUP meta file regularly.

 ## Syntax